-- (a) AEMO is involved in the connection application process in two capacities: - (i) As power system operator. - (ii) As transmission network planner in Victoria. - (b) References to AEMO in these Guidelines concern AEMO's functions as power system operator.
+- (i) As power system operator. - (ii) As transmission network planner in Victoria. - (b) References to AEMO in these Guidelines concern AEMO's functions as power system operator.
 References to a Connecting NSP include, in the context of the transmission network in Victoria, AEMO in its capacity as transmission network planner in Victoria.